nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 If you have pushed changes to the ​Nuxeo Studio project and/or to the project GitHub repository​, you will need to build and deploy these changes to one or both of the Sandbox environments.

 To do so, you can use the preconfigured CI/CD deployment pipeline.
-Basically, the deployment pipeline checks out the master branch of the Github repository containing the marketplace package module, runs a Maven build, generates the marketplace package zip, and then deploys it to either the Dev or Test environment.
+Basically, the deployment pipeline checks out the master branch of the GitHub repository containing the marketplace package module, runs a Maven build, generates the marketplace package zip, and then deploys it to either the Dev or Test environment.

-For both Dev and Test environments, the pipeline is aligned with the master branch of the Github repository, so it's not possible to deploy a specific branch to the Dev environment and another branch to Test.
+For both Dev and Test environments, the pipeline is aligned with the master branch of the GitHub repository, so it's not possible to deploy a specific branch to the Dev environment and another branch to Test.

 ### Process

-To start the pipeline, go to Builds > Pipelines, choose the default one and click on Start Pipeline.
+To start the pipeline, go to **Builds** > **Pipelines**, choose the default one and click on **Start Pipeline**.</br>
 It takes a few minutes to complete the deployment (depending on test coverage).
 At the end of the deployment, you can click on the yellow Input Required message asking if you want to deploy the application to the UAT environment too.

-- If you are asked to login, please login with Okta.
+- If you are asked to log in, please log in with Okta.
 Then select I’m a Nuxeo Customer.
 - Answering **Proceed** will deploy the application to the UAT environment. </br>
   Answering **Abort**  will only deploy the application to the Dev environment.